-To Manually Change a Server from Secondary Status to Deactivated Status
+To Manually Change an 8.x Server from Secondary Status to Deactivated Status

-- Step 1 Log on to the Real-Time Monitoring Tool (RTMT). - Step 2 On the Cisco Unity Connection menu, click Port Monitor.
-The Port Monitor tool appears in the right pane. - Step 3 In the Node field, click the server with Secondary status. - Step 4 In the right pane, click Start Polling. - Step 5 Note whether any voice messaging ports are currently handling calls for the server. - Step 6 Log on to Cisco Unity Connection Serviceability. - Step 7 On the Tools menu, click Cluster Management. - Step 8 If no voice messaging ports are currently handling calls for the server, skip to Step 9.
+- Step 1 Sign in to the Real-Time Monitoring Tool (RTMT). - Step 2 From the Cisco Unity Connection menu, select Port Monitor.
+The Port Monitor tool appears in the right pane. - Step 3 In the Node field, select the server with Secondary status. - Step 4 In the right pane, select Start Polling. - Step 5 Note whether any voice messaging ports are currently handling calls for the server. - Step 6 Sign in to Cisco Unity Connection Serviceability. - Step 7 From the Tools menu, select Cluster Management. - Step 8 If no voice messaging ports are currently handling calls for the server, skip to Step 9.

-If there are voice messaging ports that are currently handling calls for the server, on the Cluster Management page, under Change Port Status, click Stop Taking Calls for the server, then wait until RTMT shows that all ports for the server are idle.
+If there are voice messaging ports that are currently handling calls for the server, on the Cluster Management page, under Change Port Status, select Stop Taking Calls for the server, then wait until RTMT shows that all ports for the server are idle.

-Step 9 On the Cluster Management page, under Server Manager, in the Change Server Status column for the server with Secondary status, click Deactivate.
+Step 9 On the Cluster Management page, under Server Manager, in the Change Server Status column for the server with Secondary status, select Deactivate.